Hell Town RV Park

 Piper remained in place.
 Blood soaked her chubby-unicorn t-shirt.
 Dismayed, she murmured, “Help, Shimmer.
 My Shimmer…” She faltered, weaving from side to side.
 She placed her hand to the pain radiating from her left shoulder and pulled it away, displaying a palm full of blood.
 Her legs buckled beneath her, and the viridian grass and purple wildflowers beckoned her wounded body.
 Leo caught her in his arms.

-River tippy-toed from his sanctuary.
+Kappa tippy-toed from his sanctuary.
 He stood before the Shimmer with palms outstretched and whispered, “All that is.
 All that has been.
 All that is to be.
 This is you.”
 He bowed.
-“I, River of Mist World and paladin of the Shimmer force, ask of you nothing except that which has been promised.”
+“I, Kappa of Mist World and paladin of the Shimmer force, ask of you nothing except that which has been promised.”
 And at that precise moment, the Shimmer engulfed Piper, Leo, and Spooky and her army in one massive, instantaneous sweep.

 Trubel stood, mouth gaping, body language confounded and deformed, as he stared at the now empty park on Gate World Alpha.
 Empty except for the bodies of his two associates.